Janisroz/sweet-croi/README.md

 ## Credits

+- favicon steps were taken from the DeeMc youtube channel- [https://www.youtube.com/watch?v=W809I-d9xTg&ab_channel=DeeMc](https://www.youtube.com/watch?v=W809I-d9xTg&ab_channel=DeeMc)

 ### Content

 All images were taken from the Sweet Crpo instagram page owned by the business owner.
 Permission was granted before use of any images

+### Final Notes

+Some vague commits regarding the README updates can be found due to updating on the github website and these commits were auto-generated.
+Once was made aware that commits needed to be more specific this was addressed